 Announcements

-Corinna and my MZmine EU Workshop Tour 2023 concluded successfully.
-So there are going to be more workshops next year on Computational Mass Spectrometry.
-Join and learn more about: Mass Spectrometry Basics, Data Processing, Compound Annotation, Automated Spectral Library Generation, Molecular Networking, microbeMASST & MZmine.
+Lookout for mzmine workshop announcements on the mzio LinkedIn.
+After the great feedback by participants that joined Corinna and my mzmine EU Workshop Tour 2023 and our small mzmine Asia tour 2024, we are looking to provide more opportunities to meet and mzmine together.
+Join and learn more about: Mass Spectrometry Basics, Data Processing, Compound Annotation, Automated Spectral Library Generation, Molecular Networking, mzmine & microbeMASST.

 About

-I am a food chemist and PhD in analytical chemistry working as a postdoctoral researcher in Computational Mass Spectrometry.
-After coming back to Europe from a postdoc in Pieter Dorrestein’s group at UC San Diego, I am now in Prague, working at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences in Tomáš Pluskal’s group that focuses on Plant Specialized Metabolism.
+I am a food chemist and PhD in analytical chemistry working in Computational Mass Spectrometry.
+After coming back to Europe from a postdoc in Pieter Dorrestein’s group at UC San Diego, I joined Tomáš Pluskal’s group that focuses on Plant Specialized Metabolism at IOCB Prague, before founding my own company mzio GmbH in Bremen, Germany.
+Now I am the Chief Scientific Officer at mzio leading the scientific and community outreach program for the mzmine software.

 My research interests lie at the intersection of mass spectrometry (MS), metabolomics, and data science.
 I have always been fascinated by the analytical power of modern mass spectrometry, especially for non-target analysis and the discovery and elucidation of small molecules (<2000 Da) in complex samples.
 My food and analytical chemistry background gave me the technical skills and hands-on experience with high-end molecular and elemental mass spectrometry instruments that supported my scientific projects.
 In my research, I combine this practical knowledge with my passion for data science and programming to create new analytical methods, along with computational MS algorithms and open-source software.